Custom Tides Guide Service

 Horsepower per Engine: 60

-Get ready for a day of sight-casting on the shallow waters around Suffolk, Virginia with experienced USCG-licensed guide Jason.
-This private 8-hour charter takes you to prime fishing spots near the Nansemond River, where you'll explore grass beds, shell points, and oyster bars.
-Keep your eyes peeled for redfish, speckled sea trout, striped bass, and even seasonal tarpon.
-Everything you need is provided - quality rods and reels, proven lures, ice, cold water, and Virginia fishing licenses.
-With just two anglers max, you'll receive personalized attention and tips on technique, lure selection, and responsible catch-and-release practices.
-Choose a departure time that aligns with the best tides, and enjoy a peaceful day away from the crowds.
-Whether you're a seasoned angler or new to flats fishing, this intimate charter offers a chance to hone your skills and potentially land some impressive catches in the scenic Virginia waters.
+Picture yourself on a sleek flats boat, gliding through the shallow waters of Suffolk, Virginia.
+This private charter takes you and a buddy on a six-hour fishing adventure with USCG-licensed guide Jason.
+You'll explore the Nansemond River area, targeting prime spots like grass beds, shell points, and oyster bars.
+Here, redfish, speckled sea trout, striped bass, and even seasonal tarpon lurk, waiting for your expertly placed lure.
+Everything you need is on board - quality rods and reels, proven lures, ice, cold water, and even your Virginia fishing license.
+Jason's focused coaching helps you fine-tune your sight-casting skills, lure selection, and catch-and-release techniques.
+With just two anglers, you'll get plenty of personal attention.
+The flexible departure times let you sync up with the best tides and avoid the crowds, giving you a peaceful day on Virginia's scenic flats.
+Whether you're a seasoned angler or new to flats fishing, this hands-on experience offers a chance to hone your skills and hopefully land some impressive catches.

 Custom Tides Guide Service